 (2) Zoom Panel

-Zoom panel provides buttons for zooming or centering the graph in workspace.
-For more information please see Zoom panel.
+Zoom panel provides buttons for zooming or centering the graph in the workspace.
+For more information please see the Zoom panel.

 (3) Save Menu

-Save your visualization or refresh data in visualization (compare node and relationship data to current state in graph database).
+Save your visualization or refresh data in visualization (compare node and relationship data to the current state in the graph database).

 Save : Current visualization is saved.
 Saved visualization can be later reopened (see Saved Visualizations).

-Refresh : The visualization is compared to current database state.
+Reload Data : The visualization state is compared to the current database state.
 Data from the database is loaded and compared to data in the visualization.
 There are 3 possible situations:

 data in the visualization is the same as data in the database.
-After pressing "Refresh", user is notified that nothing has changed.
+After pressing "Reload Data", the user is notified that nothing has changed.

 some elements which are visible in the visualization were removed in the database.
-After pressing "Refresh", elements which were removed from the database start flashing and following this, these elements are removed from the visualization.
+After pressing "Reload Data", elements that were removed from the database start flashing, and following this, these elements are removed from the visualization.

 some attributes were changed in the database.
-After pressing "Refresh", elements whose attributes have changed will be selected.
+After pressing "Reload Data", elements whose attributes have changed will be selected.

 (5) Tools Panel

-Tools panel consists of multiple button panels for graph manipulation: moving elements, changing layout, selecting elements and much more.
-For more information please see Tools panel.
+Tools panel consists of multiple button panels for graph manipulation: moving elements, changing layout, selecting elements, and much more.
+For more information please see the Tools panel.

 (6) Control Panel

-Control panel has multiple tabs with special functionality.
-There are tabs for searching in visualized elements, to show all attributes of elements, configure style of visualization or filter elements based on simple statistics.
+The Control panel has multiple tabs with special functionality.
+There are tabs for searching in visualized elements, to show all attributes of elements, configure the style of visualization, or filter elements based on simple statistics.
 For more information please see Control panel.